 2017: Powering Ahead – Whilst the Power and Utilities industry faces a complex challenge: managing a revenue downturn while meeting the demands of its technology-conscious consumers.
-Powersystems UK are pleased to announce a fantastic start to 2017, with many large projects due for completion this year, and Rail Infrastructure projects soon to begin.
+Powersystems are pleased to announce a fantastic start to 2017, with many large projects due for completion this year, and Rail Infrastructure projects soon to begin.

 Electric Power and Utilities